Krat-OS/home_rush/README.md

    python -m plaza_bot
    ```

-### Using GitHub Release

-1. Download the latest release from the GitHub repository
-2. Extract the files
-3. Create and edit your `config.yaml` file
-4. Run the executable

 ## How to Contribute

 Contributing to this project requires a slightly different setup to access development tools: